80% of people with depression show improvement with treatment.

 No. Depression treatment includes any combination of talk therapy, diet, exercise and sometimes, but not always medication is recommended.
 Main Line Counseling Partners specializes in psychotherapy and can refer you to a psychiatrist if you would like to discuss medication options.
 Many people who are depressed feel better without taking medication, and for many people medication is indicated.
 We will walk you through all of these decisions and you will never be pressured to do any kind of treatment with which you are uncomfortable.

-More than 80% of people who receive depression treatment show improvement.
+More than 80% of people who receive depression therapy show improvement.

 Psychotherapy generates connection and understanding, and when people feel connected and understood they begin to feel hopeful.
 As with any illness, early treatment is the most effective and helps prevent the likelihood of a serious re-occurrence.
 One of the most effective kinds depression treatment is Cognitive Behavior Therapy.
 Our specialist, Dr. Michael Silverstein has advanced training in CBT and is accepting new clients now.